nataliealway-401-advanced-javascript/data-structures-and-algorithms/data-structures/ll-merge/README.md

-# Linked Lists - Kth From The End
+# Linked Lists - Merge
 Merge two linked lists into one